dop-cluster/HPC-Documentation/Page-5.md

-# Submitting a Job to the Cluster
+# Submitting Job to the Cluster

 When using a cluster, jobs can be submitted in two main ways: as batch jobs or interactive jobs.
 In the following sections, we are going to discuss about both modes, their differences, and how to submit jobs effectively.